mloyd/carson/README.md

 ```

 With `carson`, after you make the call to get the vehicle data, you can access the JSON response that is returned, or
-simply reference its associated JSON path on the instance of the `Vehicle` using standard Python dot-notation like this:
+simply reference its associated JSON path on the instance of `Vehicle` using standard Python dot-notation like this:

 ```python
 car = await my_session.vehicles('Dark Nebula')